-- Mothers, whether they are married or not;
+- Birthmothers (this applies whether they are married or not);

-- Fathers of the child, if they were married to the child’s mother at the time of the child’s birth;
+- Fathers if they were married to the child’s mother at the time of the child’s birth;

 - Unmarried fathers, provided the child was born after 1 December 2003 AND provided that the parents jointly registered the child’s birth;

-- Those who have a residence order in force in their favour;
+- Those who have a residence order or Child Arrangements Order in force in their favour;

-- Seek the mother’s agreement to re-register as the child’s father on the birth certificate, if you are not named as the father;
+- Seeking the mother’s agreement to re-register as the child’s father on the birth certificate;

-- Seek the mother’s agreement to enter into a Parental Responsibility agreement;
+- Seeking the mother’s agreement to enter into a mutual Parental Responsibility agreement;

-- Apply to the court for permission to apply for a Parental Responsibility order;
+- Where there is a dispute, you can apply to the court for a Parental Responsibility Order;

 - Be appointed the child’s guardian;